pesnik/tkinter-playground/README.md

 - Python Software Foundation for Tkinter
 - Contributors to the Python GUI development community
 - Everyone who shares their Tkinter knowledge and examples

+---

+**Ready to get your hands dirty with Tkinter?** Start with `challenges/01-foundations/basic-widgets/README.md` and begin your journey to GUI mastery!